 Mouth Breathing

 A common facial characteristic in children who are habitual mouth breathers is a long, narrow face with a high, vaulted palate.
 The shape of the palate is largely influenced by the position of the tongue.
-When the tongue rests against the roof of the mouth, as it should, it helps guide the development of the teeth and palate by exerting gentle pressure outward and sideways.
-In mouth breathers, the contact time between the tongue and the hard palate is reduced because opening the mouth causes the tongue to sit low.
+When the tongue rests against the roof of the mouth, as it should, it helps guide the development of the teeth and palate by exerting gentle outward and sideways pressure.
+In mouth breathers, the tongue sits low because the mouth is open, reducing this critical contact and affecting facial development.

-Additionally, mouth breathing puts tension on the muscles in the face.
-This tension can pull the facial structures inward, resulting in a narrower face and a constricted airway.
-In children, there is still an opportunity to reverse this narrowing because their cranial sutures have not yet fused.
-As a result, their facial structure and airway can still be shaped and expanded.
-However, once the cranial sutures fuse in adulthood, these changes become much more difficult to achieve.
-For adults, widening the palate and airway typically requires more extensive procedures, such as orthodontic treatments or surgery.
+Mouth breathing also puts tension on the muscles in the face.
+This tension can pull facial structures inward, contributing to a narrower face and a constricted airway.
+In children, there is still an opportunity to reverse these effects because their cranial sutures have not yet fused, allowing the facial structure and airway to be shaped and expanded.
+Once the cranial sutures fuse in adulthood, however, changes become much more difficult to achieve, often requiring orthodontic treatments or surgery to widen the palate and airway.

 What else you should know: